Bat Rescue

 • In the Baltimore region in Maryland: please call Phoenix Wildlife Center 410-628-9736

-For other regions in Virginia, please visit the Virginia Department of Game and Inland Fisheries website for a list of permitted wildlife rehabilitators by county, or use the great new phone app or website from Animal Help Now.
+For other regions in Virginia, please visit the Virginia Department of Wildlife Resources website for a list of permitted wildlife rehabilitators by county, or use the great phone app or website from Animal Help Now.

 Bat World Sanctuary maintains a national list of bat helpers; click here for more information.